Some minimal bimolecular mass-action systems with limit cycles: Introduction

 We proved recently that rank-two bimolecular mass-action systems do not admit limit cycles \cite[Section 4]{boros:hofbauer:2022a}.
 Thus, to construct simple mass-action systems with limit cycles, one could focus either on rank-two trimolecular (or tetramolecular) networks or rank-three bimolecular networks.
 The former direction is followed in \cite[Section 3]{boros:hofbauer:2022a}, while the latter one is the topic of the present paper.
 We analyse three known three-species bimolecular mass-action systems that are all minimal in some sense: \begin{enumerate}[(i)] \item The underlying reaction network of the \emph{Feinberg--Berner oscillator} (studied in \Cref{sec:F}) is reversible with $5$ complexes and $4$ reversible reactions.
 As we will discuss, any reversible bimolecular mass-action system with a limit cycle has at least $5$ complexes and at least $4$ reversible reactions. \item The r.h.s.\ of the differential equation of the \emph{Wilhelm--Heinrich oscillator} (studied in \Cref{sec:WH}) has only one nonlinear term.
 No linear differential equation admits a limit cycle. \item The underlying reaction network of the \emph{Wilhelm oscillator} (studied in \Cref{sec:W}) has only $4$ reactions.
 As we will discuss, any bimolecular mass-action system with a limit cycle has at least $4$ reactions. \end{enumerate} Having available the inheritance results summarised in \cite[Theorem 2]{banaji:2022}, it is apparent that finding small networks with limit cycles is a useful tool for studying the capacity for oscillations in more complex networks.

 Since physically realistic systems are often mass-conserving, it is also interesting to find small mass-conserving bimolecular networks whose associated mass-action system admits limit cycle oscillation.
-Following \cite[Section 4]{banaji:boros:hofbauer:2021}, we homogenise each of the three three-species oscillators mentioned above, and thereby construct three four-species mass-conserving bimolecular mass-action systems that all exhibit limit cycles.
+Following \cite[Section 4]{banaji:boros:hofbauer:2022}, we homogenise each of the above three-species oscillators, and thereby construct three four-species mass-conserving bimolecular mass-action systems that all exhibit limit cycles.

-After collecting the necessary preliminaries in \Cref{sec:prelim}, we study the (homogenised) Feinberg--Berner oscillator, the (homogenised) Wilhelm--Hein\-rich oscillator, and the (homogenised) Wilhelm oscillator in \Cref{sec:F,sec:WH,sec:W}, respectively. \Cref{sec:app} is devoted to recall the computation of the first focal value at an equilibrium of a $3$-dimensional differential equation.
+After collecting the necessary preliminaries in \Cref{sec:prelim}, we study the (homogenised) Feinberg--Berner oscillator, the (homogenised) Wilhelm--Hein\-rich oscillator, and the (homogenised) Wilhelm oscillator in \Cref{sec:F,sec:WH,sec:W}, respectively.